 The U.S. financial services industry is highly regulated.
 National Penn and our banking subsidiaries are each supervised by various government bank regulators.

 Since 2008, FDIC insurance has changed many times.
 For a history of the changes refer to the FDIC Web site link on the right.
-The standard amount of FDIC insurance is currently $250,000 per depositor.
-The $250,000 limit is permanent for certain retirement accounts, which include IRAs.
-The $250,000 limit is temporary for all other deposit accounts through December 31, 2013.
-On January 1, 2014, the standard insurance amount will return to $100,000 per depositor for all account categories except certain retirement accounts, which will remain at $250,000 per depositor.
+The standard amount of FDIC insurance is currently $250,000 per depositor, per insured bank, for each account ownership category.
+The $250,000 limit is permanent for retirement accounts (including IRAs) and other ownership categories.
 The FDIC provides separate coverage for deposits held in different account ownership categories.
-If you would like to know how much FDIC insurance is available in your particular situation, please stop at any of our branch offices.
+If you would like to know how much FDIC insurance is available in your particular situation, please stop at any of our branch offices or visit the FDIC Web site at www.fdic.gov/deposit.

 For questions about FDIC insurance coverage call the FDIC tollfree 1.877.ASK.FDIC (1.877.275.3342) or ask any branch office representative.